-Do not use this medicine after the expiry date stated on label or carton or bottle after 'EXP'.
+Do not use this medicine after the expiry date stated on the aluminiun strip or carton after {EXP}.
 The expiry date refers to the last day of that month.

-Do not use this medicine if you notice visible signs of deterioration that it is different from the description below.
+Do not use this medicine if you notice description of the visible signs of deterioration that it is different from the description below.